 On that subject, we’re in constant contact with employers to discuss course content and the skills they’re looking for.
 This forms the basis of what we'll teach you here.

 By the time you graduate you’ll have a good all-round knowledge of the main engineering functions and practices, a great set of engineering skills under your belt and the confidence to work with professional engineering teams.
-If you want to, you can add an extra year to your studies and top-up your qualification to a full honours degree.
+If you want to, you can add a third year to your studies and ‘top up’ your qualification to a full honours degree.

 Graduating from this course will take you a good way towards incorporated engineer status, which is awarded by the Institution of Engineering and Technology (IET).